depp/uniset/README.md

         return false;
     }

-The '--32' option specifies a C-style array of 32-bit unsigned integers.
+The `--32` option specifies a C-style array of 32-bit unsigned integers.
 Each entry is a range of characters.
-The plane offsets are not printed because they're not required to search the 32-bit table.
+The plane offsets are not printed because they’re not required to search the 32-bit table.
 A pair may cross a Unicode plane boundary.

     $ uniset --32 cat:Zs